kubedb/docs/docs/guides/redis/quickstart/quickstart.md

 Now, run `kubectl edit rd redis-quickstart -n demo` to set `spec.terminationPolicy` to `Halt` .
 Then you will be able to delete/halt the database.

-Learn details of all `TerminationPolicy` [here](/docs/guides/redis/concepts/redis.md#specterminationpolicy)
+Learn details of all `DeletionPolicy` [here](/docs/guides/redis/concepts/redis.md#specterminationpolicy)

 ## Halt Database

-When [TerminationPolicy](/docs/guides/redis/concepts/redis.md#specterminationpolicy) is set to halt, and you delete the redis object, the KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs, secrets and database backup (snapshots) intact.
-Learn details of all `TerminationPolicy` [here](/docs/guides/redis/concepts/redis.md#specterminationpolicy).
+When [DeletionPolicy](/docs/guides/redis/concepts/redis.md#specterminationpolicy) is set to halt, and you delete the redis object, the KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs, secrets and database backup (snapshots) intact.
+Learn details of all `DeletionPolicy` [here](/docs/guides/redis/concepts/redis.md#specterminationpolicy).

 You can also keep the redis object and halt the database to resume it again later.
 If you halt the database, the KubeDB operator will delete the statefulsets and services but will keep the redis object, pvcs, secrets and backup (snapshots).